📊

 UK DB pension funds entered aggregate surplus for the first time in 20 years in 2023 — driven by the gilt yield shock following the Truss mini-budget

 In 2021, UK defined benefit pension funds had an aggregate deficit of approximately £220bn under PPF Section 179 basis.
 The Truss mini-budget (September 2022) caused gilt yields to spike dramatically — temporarily causing a liquidity crisis for funds using Liability-Driven Investment (LDI) strategies, but ultimately driving funding ratios dramatically higher.
 By mid-2023, the aggregate had flipped to a surplus of approximately £300bn.
-By early 2025, approximately 5,800 of the ~5,000 largest DB schemes are in surplus — the best position in a generation.
+By early 2025, approximately 5,800 of the about 5,000 largest DB schemes are in surplus — the best position in a generation.
 The Pension Protection Fund (PPF) itself reported a funding ratio of 155% in 2025 — suggesting many schemes could now be wound up and transferred to the PPF with full benefits paid.
 The improved funding environment is accelerating DB pension scheme buyouts (insuring the liability with an insurance company).

 Source: TPR Purple Book 2025; PPF Annual Report 2025; LCP Pension Buyout Market analysis 2025